 University of California's health system is committed to protecting and improving the health of all people across California, serving as a model for the nation and the world.
-Work towards this vision happens across the state by delivering high-quality care, training the next generation of health care professionals and discovering new treatments and cures through research - all in support of UC's tripartite mission.
+Work towards this vision happens across the state by delivering high-quality care, training the next generation of health care professionals and discovering new treatments and cures through research - all in support of UC's tripartite mission: teaching, research and public service.